You must download and install the VIB for your NVIDIA GRID graphics card on the ESXi 6.0 U1 or later host.

-Verify that the NVIDIA Maxwell M60 GPUs or M6 GPUs are installed on the ESXi host.
+For an NVIDIA GRID vGPU configuration, verify that the NVIDIA Maxwell M60 GPUs are installed on the ESXi host.

-- Download the VIB for your NVIDIA GRID vGPU graphics card from the NVIDIA Driver Downloads site.
+- Download the VIB for your NVIDIA GRID graphics card from the NVIDIA Driver Downloads site.

 Select the appropriate VIB version from the drop-down menus.